 Hirakata Park is the highest-rated place to visit in Daitō, Osaka right now.

-The largest category is temples, with 194 places to explore.
+The largest category is parks, with 360 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.